White spots on your Aloe Vera plant can be attributed to two primary factors, i.e., natural genetic pigmentation or mealybug attack.

 And the best way to do so is to use fungicides!

-Fungicides are helpful in controlling the damage caused by common fungus on the plants.
+Fungicides help control the damage caused by common fungi on plants.

 For this purpose, you can either use inorganic or organic products available on the market.